syrnicheck/rsschool-cv/cv.md

 ## **SUMMARY**

-I’m front-end developer.
-I don’t have experience, but I’m improving my skills in web development.
+I am a motivated individual seeking a position where I can apply my skills and knowledge.
+My priorities include continuous learning and staying updated with new technologies.
+Although I may not have extensive work experience, I am eager to learn and expand my skill set.

 ## **SKILLS**

-- HTML, CSS, JavaScript
+- HTML, CSS, JavaScript, TypeScript
 - React
 - Git, GitHub